Margaret River Restaurants & Cafes

 Our Top Recommended Dining Establishments

 With our vast variety of general and specialty Margaret River restaurants, cafes, dinners, fast food eateries, and pubs, we guarantee you will never go hungry.
 But deciding on where to begin may go more smoothly with a few recommendations.
-Here are two purely regional restaurants that have nearly outpaced the popularity of their vineyards.
+Here are four purely regional restaurants that have nearly outpaced the popularity of their vineyards.
 Any one of these four outstanding restaurants will leave your taste buds clapping with delight.

 Rustico Restaurant at Hay Shed Hill Vineyard

 The current Rustico restaurant sits on the site of the former Hay Shed Hill Café and Deli.
 The enhanced dining experience features the award winning Rustico Tapas, Mediterranean style cuisine enjoyed by so many diners at its Rockingham Beach location.

 While the Rustico does offer an ala-carte menu that emphasises a shared plate style of dining, their renowned six course degustation venue is the house specialty that requires a minimum of two people.
 Learn more about the Rustico Restaurant here.

 The Fishbone Restaurant is an exceptional adventure in authentic Japanese cuisine.
 This highly rated, locally popular, dining establishment has proudly earned a number of restaurant awards for both its Asian culinary dishes and its Sushi bar.